Metabelian SL(n,C) representations of knot groups II: fixed points: Introduction

 \section{Introduction}

 Suppose $K$ is a knot.
 Throughout this paper we will always understand this to mean that $K$ is an oriented simple closed curve in an integral homology 3-sphere $\Si$.
 We write $N_K=\Si^3\smallsetminus \tau(K),$ where $\tau(K)$ denotes an open tubular neighborhood of $K$.
-In a previous paper (\cite{BF08}) the authors classified the metabelian $\SL(n,\CC)$ representations from the knot group $\pi_1(N_K)$.
-In this paper we continue our study of metabelian representations of knot groups.